 Effective management of waste provides opportunities to reduce operational costs, the environmental impacts of an organisation as well as reducing risks to staff and patients.
-The Department of Health has prepared a number of waste management tools to assist healthcare services effectively manage their waste.
+The Department of Health of Human Services has prepared a number of waste management tools to assist healthcare services effectively manage their waste.

 This section of the site contains information about: